AmdAdam/IP-Locator/README.md

-# IP-Locator was made by Z hacker
+# IP-Locator was made by Technux0
  retrieve informations about an ip adress or a hostname This tool is scripted in perl as you can tell    -_-
- you can help us by subscribing to our youtube channel :. https://goo.gl/83QFyp .: before opening the tool use this command  chmod +x ip-locator.pl its nothing special it just provides information from this website http://ip-api.com/ check it out
+ you can help us by subscribing to our youtube channel :. https://youtube.com/technux0 before opening the tool use this command  chmod +x ip-locator.pl its nothing special it just provides information from this website http://ip-api.com/ check it out